Login

 Q: How can my child qualify for the Divisional Championship Meet?

 To qualify, each diver must have competed in at least two Dual Meets in the season.
 Coaches choose two divers from each event to compete in the Divisional Championship.
+In most cases, these two divers will be those with the highest average scores over the season.

 Q: How can my child qualify for the All-Star Championship Meet?